nazwhale/learn-guitar-notes/README.md

 # Learn Guitar Notes

-I've always meant to memorize all the notes on the neck of a guitar, but never got round to it.
+I've always meant to memorise all the notes on the neck of a guitar, but never got round to it.
 I reckon it'll be pretty useful in learning to apply music theory.

 This app aims to help me (and the rest of the world) to do that.